Our List of Plumbing Tools Everyone Should Have

 - Adjustable Wrench: You need to find one that will not slip when you twist it.
-This versatile asset can be especially useful it comes to taking out angle stops, certain supply lines, and compression nuts.
-This is also good for installing or removing a shower head, and without scratching surfaces either.
+This versatile asset can be especially useful when it comes to taking out angle stops, certain supply lines, and compression nuts.
+Adjustable wrenches are also good for plumbing jobs such as installing or removing a shower head, without scratching surfaces.

 - Allen Wrench Set: you will find that Allen screws are used to fasten a good deal of faucets and shower handles.